Gentle Back Pain Relief Exercises You Can Do at Home

 Three overlapping reasons:

-3. Muscle mass declines.
-Without strength training, the muscles that support the spine weaken.
-Harvard Health has written extensively about this cascade.
+- Muscle mass declines.
+Without strength training, the muscles that support the spine weaken. the NHS overview of back pain has written extensively about this cascade.

 The fix is almost always not rest.
 It's gentle, consistent movement that wakes up the muscles that should be doing the work.

-I told her: we're going to do short sessions, every day.
+The brief I give in that first session is always the same: we are going to do short sessions, every day.
 Nothing heroic.
 Nothing that hurts.
-And we're going to be boring about it.
+And we are going to be boring about it.
+Boring, it turns out, is the part most people can do.

 The Routine (15 minutes, daily)